speced/bikeshed/docs/definitions-autolinks.md

 And for HTML/SVG/etc element definitions:

 * element
+* element-state (a spec concept, like `<input>` being in the "password state")
 * element-attr
+* attr-value

 A special type just for definitions of operators used in grammar definitions, like `||` and similar:

 * grammar

+And finally, some categories for "English" terms:

+* abstract-op
-And finally, a catch-all category for general terms and phrases, and anything that doesn't fall into one of the above categories:
+* dfn (for general terms and phrases, and a catch-all for anything else)

-* dfn

 The processor will attempt to infer your definition type from the context and text content of the definition: